 10% discount can be given on your younger children’s places if you have more than one child attending summer camps.

-All fees due must be paid in full by Friday 27th April 2018.
+Any outstanding balance must be paid in full by the date we set at launch.
 Habonim Dror reserves the right to impose a surcharge in the event of circumstances beyond the control of Habonim Dror.

-We are proud of our socialist ethos and believe that no child should be deprived of a Habonim Dror experience due to financial difficulties.
-We have a bursary fund which enables us to assist chanichimot who would otherwise be unable to attend.
+We are proud of our socialist ethos and believe that wherever possible no child should be deprived of a Habonim Dror experience due to financial difficulties.

-For more information please contact our Communications & Events Manager, Tammy Shneck on 0161 795 9447 or email firstname.lastname@example.org .
+For more information please contact Harrison Engler on 020 8209 2111 or email Harrison@habodror.org.uk.

-Insurance is included in the price of camp.
-Full details of our insurance policy is available on our website or upon request.
+Full details of our insurance policy are available upon request.
 Should you feel that our policy is not satisfactory we advise you to take out your own cover.

-We take security into careful consideration, working closely with CST.
-For more information please look on the website.
+We take security into careful consideration, working in conjunction with the Community Security Trust (CST).
+For more information, please contact us.

 Habonim Dror is a culturally Jewish youth movement.
-We are not affiliated to any synagogue, but are committed to exploring our Jewish identity and celebrating Shabbat in a creative and meaningful way.
+We are not affiliated to any synagogue but are committed to exploring Shabbat in a creative and meaningful way.

 Habonim operates a strict NO NUTS policy on all camps; however, we cannot guarantee that all products used have been produced in nut-free environments.
 Please ensure you include all dietary requirements and food allergies on the medical form provided.
 In exceptional circumstances a member of the movement work team will contact you to discuss your child’s requirements where necessary.
-Please help us keep a nut-free environment by refraining from sending your child with food.
+However, if you have particular concerns or want additional information, please contact us directly.
+Please help us keep a nut-free environment by refraining from sending your child with food containing nuts.